 Apps like Zoom, Skype, and Houseparty have made it easy—and exciting—to connect while we’re collectively social distancing.
-Some of our ideas involve Zoom (see below!), but there are plenty of other ways to get the birthday party started, no wifi required.
-All you need is a little help from your family, friends, or neighbors.
+But there are plenty of quarantine birthday ideas for kids with no wifi required.
+These social distancing birthday party ideas will get the party started, with a little help from your family, friends, or neighbors.

 Drive-by birthday party parade

-Organize a drive-by or drive-in birthday party for your little one.
+One of the most popular quarantine birthday ideas for kids is a drive-by birthday party.
 Have the birthday boy or girl stand in your front lawn or in front of your building, and have their friends come by waving, cheering, or singing “Happy Birthday.”
 Encourage guests to decorate their cars as an activity with kids, hold signs out of the window, or honk as they approach the house as a way for your child to feel celebrated and see all their friends.

 “Presents Parade” by Little Cube, “Martini” Flyer by Paperless Post.

 Drive-by birthday mural party

 For older kids, another birthday party idea that doesn’t require Zoom, but keeps everyone socially distancing, is a drive-by mural!
 Put up a big piece of butcher paper in front of the house and ask your child’s friends, family, and neighbors to come by and write or paint a “Happy Birthday” message on it.
 For a younger birthday girl or boy, they could watch from the window.
 For older kids (whose friends’ bedtimes are later) it can be there waiting in the morning of their birthday when they wake up!
 To make sure you’re following social distancing guidelines, send an invite with time slots and leave the art supplies out ready to go.
 You can also pull off this same party idea with chalk in the driveway.